-The content herein is provided for “Transparency of the promotion of environmental or
+The content herein is provided for “Transparency of the promotion of environmental or social characteristics and of sustainable investments on websites” (Regulation (EU) 2019/2088, Article 10 SFDR): https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32019R2088&from=EN

 (Regulation(EU) 2020/852 of the European Parliament and of the Council dated 18 June 2020

-on the establishment of a framework to facilitate sustainable investment and amending Regulation (EU) 2019/2088, and Delegated Regulation(EU) 2022/1288 of 6th of April 2022 supplementing Regulation (EU) 2019/2088)
+(EU) 2019/2088, and Delegated Regulation(EU) 2022/1288 of 6th of April 2022 supplementing Regulation (EU) 2019/2088).

-the European Parliament and of the Council of 27 November 2019 on sustainability-related disclosures in the financial sector (SFDR), the formalization of our sustainable policy risks and the Principal Adverse Impact and Exclusion Policy have been translated into our prospectus in order to comply with Article 9 SFDR where sustainable investment is the global objective for our
+In order to enhance clarification and transparency required by Regulation 2019/2088 of the European Parliament and of the Council of 27 November 2019 on sustainability-related disclosures in the financial sector (SFDR), sustainable policy risks and the Principal Adverse Impact and Exclusion Policy have been reflected into IFP Luxembourg Fund’s prospectus which covers our Art.
+9 SFDR funds:

 - IFP Global Environment Fund